Contact Us

 Related: 21st Century Natatorium Design Guide, by Desert Aire

-Equally important is using source-capture exhaust to capture and remove chloramine vapor.
+Equally important is using source-capture exhaust to capture and remove chloramine vapor from the room.
 Source-capture exhaust allows the system to exhaust the highest concentration of chloramine vapor, while the rest of the room can be recirculated and conditioned by the pool dehumidifier.
 Capturing heavy chloramines and trihalomethanes at their source keeps them from spreading around, and helps a pool maintain excellent air quality 24/7.

 Conclusion